 2305 Fundamentals of Geography (3-0).
 Designed to meet the needs of those planning to teach geography in all grades.
-The course gives a broad general background in geographical terms and concepts, introducing physical, human, and world geography.
+The course introduces physical, human, and world geography, as well as basic geographical terms and concepts.

 3303 World Regional Geography (3-0).
-An overview of the world’s major regions from a spatial perspective focusing on their distinctive physical and cultural characteristics and the role of each region in the world.
+A survey of major world regions focusing on their distinctive physical and cultural characteristics and the role of each region in the world.

 3304 Regional Geography of North America (3-0).
-An overview from a geographer’s perspective of the many and varied characteristics of the sub-regions within the United States and Canada.
+A survey, within a regional framework, of the physical and human geography of the United States and Canada.

 4381 Special Topics (3-0).
 A course dealing with selected topics in geography.
-May be repeated once for credit when the topic varies.
+(May be repeated once for credit when topic varies.)